domRiddle/ASF/Logging.md

 In general, ASF tries to make it as easy and convenient for you as possible, to log only messages you want instead of forcing you to manually filter it through third-party tools such as ```grep``` and alike.
 Simply configure NLog properly as written below, and you should be able to specify even very complex logging rules with custom targets such as entire databases.

+Regarding versioning - ASF tries to always ship with most up-to-date version of NLog that is available on **[NuGet](https://www.nuget.org/packages/NLog)** at the time of ASF release.
+It's very often a version that is newer than latest stable, therefore it should not be a problem to use any feature you can find on NLog wiki in ASF, even features that are in active development, assuming you're also using up-to-date ASF.

 ---

 ## Default logging